 We invite candidates to submit proposals for high-impact activities that reinvent democratic spaces in times of COVID-19 through the lenses of their own work and civic engagement.
 Successful project proposals will rely on solid networks and be based on cooperation.
 They will be focused on impact results, have well-defined target groups, clear project beneficiaries, and solid metrics for impact measurement.

 From October 25, 2020 to October 24, 2021, the Alfred Landecker Democracy Fellows work part-time on implementing their project ideas and related activities.
 We provide guidance, structured programming and supervision.
-Together with the social impact agency Purpose, we offer our Fellows an intense virtual and on-site training program throughout the year (“Action Lab”):
+We offer our Fellows an intense virtual and on-site training program throughout the year (“Action Lab”):

 Virtual Welcome Reception: 5.00pm-8.15pm CET, Sun 25 Oct, 2020 | Virtual Training on Ecosystem Mapping: 5.30pm-9pm CET, Sun 8 Nov, 2020 | Virtual Training on Audience and Messaging Development: 5.30pm-9pm CET, Fri 4 Dec, 2020 | Virtual Training on Agile Campaigning: 5.30pm-9pm CET, Fri 15 Jan, 2021 | Virtual Open Space Training: 5.30pm-9pm CET, Sun 7 Feb, 2021 | Action Academy in Berlin: Wed, 3 to Sun, 7 Mar, 2021 | Action Academy in Amsterdam: Wed, 5 to Sun, 9 May, 2021